-Once in a while, I decide to purchase a Club Europe ticket on British Airways, which is worth the expense if I buy the ticket on Avios miles, but less so if I am paying for the ticket with cash unless I spot a good British Airways Sale.
+I like to book Club Europe tickets on British Airways on my outward leg of flights out of London Heathrow.
+For my family, this is worth the expense, particularly if I buy the ticket on Avios miles, but less so if I am paying for the ticket with cash unless I spot a good British Airways Sale.

-- Avoidance of quite the level of claustrophobic intimacy with the traveler in the neighboring seat that you experience in standard class.
-This is because your “middle” seat, which separates you from your neighbor, is always free in Club Europe as the cabins are configured 3+3 on either side of the aisle, with the central seat left free
+Benefits of flying Club Europe onboard include avoidance of quite the level of claustrophobic intimacy with the traveler in the neighboring seat that you experience in standard class.
+This is because your “middle” seat, which separates you from your neighbor, is always free in Club Europe as the cabins are configured 3+3 on either side of the aisle, with the central seat left free.

-- Improved food offering (see photo) which includes nuts (dry roasted, almond sand salted mix) with your drink, something I always appreciate when I am hungry and a full and tasty meal.
-By comparison, the World Traveller offering tends to be a drink and a sandwich or wrap as you can buy in Tescos, and on some flights, you only get crisps in economy!
+A fairly decent improved food offering (see photo) which includes a snack with your drink, something I always appreciate when I am hungry, and a full limited meal.
+By comparison, the World Traveller Economy offering tends to be a bottle of water and a pack of crisps or a menu you can pay for.

-Clearly, if your standard Euro Traveller seat on your European flight is next to an ill-looking sneezing passenger, then the Club Europe offering pays for itself in germ reduction.
-The whole experience in Club is more relaxed and sophisticated, and the air host/hostess have more time to take care of you.
+Clearly, if your standard Euro Traveller seat on your European flight is next to an ill-looking sneezing passenger, then the Club Europe offer pays for itself in germ reduction.
+The whole experience in Club is more relaxed and sophisticated, and the air host/hostess has more time to take care of you.
 Certainly, I feel spending my Avios is well worth it to enjoy the less stressful Club experience.
 But when paying with cash, I find it hard to justify spending £600 GBP per person one way to Nice.
-I prefer to divert the cash I’ve saved (frugal me!) into that extra Michelin star for my evening meal at the other end – Alain Ducasse and Joel Robuchon?
-Don’t mind if I do!
+I prefer to divert the cash I’ve saved into that extra Michelin star for my evening meal at the other end.